M78Mattia/MutantBitBirds/README.md

 This is a first draft of a mintable NFT with on-chain traits.

-First dynamic svg MutantBitBird is actually flying on testnet !
+The first dynamic MutantBitBird's svg is actually flying on goerli testnet !

 Opensea:  https://testnets.opensea.io/collection/mutantbitbirds-3